-There aren't too many "shred guitar" videos from 1965, but this one—featuring Glen Campbell (who died today, August 8, at age 81) and Phil Baugh—certainly qualifies.
+There aren't too many "shred guitar" videos from 1965, but this one—featuring Glen Campbell and Phil Baugh—certainly qualifies.

 Campbell, right (wearing the V-neck), is simply blazing on a Fender Jaguar while Baugh plays a Fender Bass VI.
 While Baugh goes to some fiendishly "outside" places, Campbell truly steals the show with his lightning-fast runs.

-Videos featuring Baugh are very rare, but—luckily—this clip, which is from Hollywood Jamboree, turned up on YouTube two summers ago.
+Videos featuring Baugh are very rare, but—luckily—this clip, which is from Hollywood Jamboree, turned up on YouTube a few summers ago.